holepunchto/bare/docs/threat-model.md

 **Before the seal.** The power is on, and every piece of code in the process is fully trusted and can do whatever native code can do.
 Bare promises nothing here, so nothing that happens in this phase is a bug.

-**The seal.** The embedder calls `bare_seal()` and the power turns off for good.
+**The seal.** The embedder calls `Addon.seal()` and the power turns off for good.
 It cannot be turned back on, it applies to every thread including ones made later, and it only lifts when the process is torn down.

 Seal early, before any untrusted code has run.
 If untrusted code goes first it may already have loaded whatever it wanted, and the seal will have come too late to matter.